wangjie212/TSSOS/docs/src/pop.md

 dualize | Solve the dual SDP problem | false
-Gram | Output Gram matrices | false solution | Extract optimal solutions | false tol | Tolerance for certifying global optimality | 1e-4
+Gram | Output Gram matrices | false solution | Extract optimal solutions | false rtol | tolerance for rank | 1e-2
+gtol | tolerance for global optimality gap | 1e-2
+ftol | tolerance for feasibility | 1e-3

 ## Correlative sparsity
 The following is an example where one exploits correlative sparsity and term sparsity simultaneously.